-Grade School Bullying Can Lead to High School Substance Abuse
+Why Grade School Bullying Can Lead to High School Substance Abuse

-School bullying is a serious problem that affects as many as one in three children in the U.S. The emotional scars from bullying can last into adulthood, affecting mental health, physical health and academic performance.
+School bullying is a serious problem that affects as many as one in three children in the United States.
+The emotional scars from bullying can last into adulthood, affecting mental health, physical health and academic performance.
 Now, new research links early childhood bullying to an increased risk for substance abuse in high school.

 Researchers collected survey results from nearly 4,300 kids in three states about bullying, mental health and substance abuse.
 The children were questioned in fifth grade, seventh grade and 10th grade.

-When their answers were analyzed, researchers found a clear cascade effect.
+Researchers found a clear cascade effect.
 Children who were bullied in fifth grade were more likely to show signs of depression in seventh grade.
 Children who showed signs of depression in seventh grade were more likely to abuse alcohol, marijuana or tobacco in 10th grade.